DV

 Strategy & risk

-GPIQ tracks NASDAQ 100 with a nasdaq100 approach, while GPIX tracks SPX with a s&p500 approach.
-Beta is 1.0964 for GPIQ and 0.8543 for GPIX, indicating GPIX is less volatile relative to the market.
+GPIQ tracks NASDAQ 100 with a covered call approach, while GPIX tracks SPX with a covered call approach.
+Beta is 1.0964 for GPIQ and 0.8543 for GPIX, making GPIX the less volatile of the two by this measure.

 GPIQ beta1.0964